melektron/el_std_cpp/include/el/msglink/README.md

 - **```name```**: name of the emitted event
 - **```data```**: a json object containing the data associated with the event.
 This data will be validated according to the schema defined on the listening party and will cause a local error if it is invalid (error will not be sent to emitting party).
 Listeners are only called if the data was validated successfully.

+Should one party receive an event message that it hasn't subscribed to, a local warning should be logged.
+This doesn't cause any harm but wastes bandwidth and is likely due to a library implementation issue which is to be fixed.

 Once all listeners are disabled on the listening party, it can tell the emitting party that the event information is no longer required with the event unsubscribe message:

 ```json